-Beginning with admissions for the 2014-15 school year, families with students wishing to attend Hulstrom K-8 will apply for admission by using the district’s Schools of Choice Program.
+Families with students wishing to attend Hulstrom K-8 will apply for admission by using the district’s Schools of Choice Program.
 The 1st round of choice opens on December 1st and closes on January 31st.
-Applications will be available online through the Adams 12 website www.adams12.org/choice
+Applications will be available online through the Adams 12 website www.adams12.org/choice at that time.

 All potential kindergarten students will go through a kindergarten readiness screening.
-Screening will be scheduled by Hulstrom K-8 after the application process begins with the last day of testing occurring on February 1st.
+Screening will be scheduled by Hulstrom K-8 after the application process begins.
 Bring the following completed forms to scheduled screening: Preschool Survey, Parent Survey, About My Child, Home Language Survey.
 (All forms are located on the Hulstrom Website under Kindergarten Readiness Screening Forms).
-IQ testing is strongly encouraged for grades K-8 and can be submitted to Deb Hall at email@example.com.
+IQ testing is strongly encouraged (required for GT program) for grades K-8 and can be submitted to Deb Hall at firstname.lastname@example.org.
 If the screening determines that Hulstrom K-8 is an appropriate placement, the student will be considered for admission.
 Based on the screening results, students will be selected for the Gifted and Talented Program or the Advanced Academic Program (both programs are academically very rigorous and are explained in more detail below).
-Once the kindergarten screening is complete, students are selected by lottery and space availability.
+Once the kindergarten screening is complete, students are selected by lottery and space availability through the Choice Office.
 Applicants for the upper grades will be screened using their school records and other pertinent information including IQ report if available.
 For all levels, siblings who qualify to attend Hulstrom K-8 will be given priority.

 All potential students grades 1-8 will go through a readiness screening if and when space is available.
 Screening determines if Hulstrom K-8 is an appropriate placement, and considered for admission.
 Based on the screening results, students will be selected for the Gifted and Talented Program or the Advanced Academic Program both programs are advanced academically and very rigorous.
 Once the screening is complete, students are selected by lottery and space availability.
 Applicants for grades 1-8 will be screened along with their school records and other pertinent information including IQ report if available.
 (IQ testing is strongly encouraged for grades K-8.)
 For all levels, siblings who qualify to attend Hulstrom will be given priority.2Th4